 Requisite: PSYC 100 or 212, PSYC 122 or MATH 130, and some knowledge of Abnormal, Personality or Clinical Psychology.
 Limited to 15 students.
 Fall semester.
 Professor Raskin.2015-16: Not offered

 This course is open to qualified students who desire to engage in independent reading on selected topics or conduct research projects.
 Preference will be given to those students who have done good work in one or more departmental courses beyond the introductory level.
-A full course.
+A half course.

 Open to senior majors in Psychology who have received departmental approval.
 Fall semester.2015-16: Offered in Fall 2015